 Last week’s post provided a 35,000-foot view of things to see and do in Prague if you have two days at your disposal.
-Today, I’ll take a more in-depth look at the attraction I’d say the vast majority of Prague visitors come to see, Prague Castle.
-There is, of course, a castle there, but the area generally identified as “Prague Castle” actually consists of several separate and distinct sites at the same location, though as I’ll note later, one ticket gets you admission to most of what’s there.
+Today, I’ll take a more in-depth look at Prague’s most popular attraction, Prague Castle.
+There is, of course, a castle there.
+The area generally identified as “Prague Castle”, however, actually consists of several separate and distinct sites at the same location.
+As I’ll note later, one ticket gets you admission to most of what’s there.
 The castle complex dates to roughly the beginning of the 9th century, and is currently the largest contiguous castle complex in the world, stretching over an astounding 70,000 square meters.

 Prague Castle (Pražský hrad) is located on a hill overlooking Lesser Town, on the west side of the Vlatava River.
-From Old Town and the city center, t is accessible via the Metro “A” line at Hradčanská station, or Route 91 of the city tram at Pražský Hrad station; both are located to the north of the castle, past the gardens.
+From Old Town and the city center, it is accessible via the Metro “A” line at Hradčanská station, or Route 91 of the city tram at Pražský Hrad station; both are located to the north of the castle, past the gardens.
 For a real Prague experience, though, consider walking from Old Town across the Charles Bridge.
-It is approximately a mile and a quarter, and takes roughly 30 minutes; beware that the final 1/4 mile or so from Lesser Town involves a steep climb up a narrow cobblestone street (though it does have sidewalks).
+It is approximately a mile and a quarter, and takes roughly 30 minutes.
+Beware that the final 1/4 mile or so from Lesser Town involves a steep climb up a narrow cobblestone street.

 You can drive to Prague Castle from the city center, but I don’t recommend it.
-Prague traffic isn’t awful – in fact, most drivers were reasonably respectful of traffic signals and pedestrians during our visit – but the streets through Old Town, New Town, and Lesser Town are narrow and change directions frequently.
+Prague traffic isn’t awful – in fact, most drivers seemed reasonably respectful of traffic signals and pedestrians during our visit.
+But the streets through Old Town, New Town, and Lesser Town are narrow and change directions frequently.
 It is very easy to get lost.

 Opening Hours, Tickets & Admission

-The castle grounds itself is open from 6 am-10 pm daily, with individual sites open from 9-5 from April through October, and 9-4 from November through March.
+The castle grounds itself is open from 6 am-10 pm daily.
+Individual sites open from 9-5 from April through October, and 9-4 from November through March.
 There are several ticket desks in the complex, with the main one in the courtyard just inside the main gate.
 Tickets are sold in “packages”, which are rather confusing as they cover admission to different areas, though there is no single package that provides access to everything.
 We purchased the “Circuit A” package for CZK 350 (~$14) each, which is the most comprehensive ticket available.
 If you have a camera, you’ll also have to pay an additional license fee of CZK 50 (~2).
-Note that all tickets are valid for TWO days, the day of purchase and the day after, so if you aren’t able to see everything in one sitting, don’t fret.
+Note that all tickets are valid for TWO days, the day of purchase and the day after.
+So if you can’t finish everything in one sitting, don’t fret.

 Should you hire a guide to visit the castle?
 I didn’t really find it necessary, but you can hire the services of an English-speaking tour guide at the ticket office for a fee of CZK 100 (~$4) per hour, with a CZK 400 (~$16) minimum.
 You can also rent an audio guide for CZK 450 (~$18) per day.